R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Background Related Work

-\paragraph{Reproducibility of Research in Android Malware Detection Using ML:} Previous studies have assessed issues in reported results for Android malware detection~\cite{zhao2021impact,irolla2018duplication}, attempted to replicate prior research~\cite{daoudi2021lessons}, or addressed limitations in practical environments~\cite{gao2024comprehensive}.
-However, these studies often rely on single global metrics like AUC or F1-score, lacking nuanced analysis of monthly performance variations, factors influencing reproducibility, and inherent variances in machine learning models due to their stochastic nature.
-Our work aims to address these gaps by thoroughly analyzing conditions that can lead to poor reproducibility in different experimental settings and how to mitigate them.
+\textbf{Reproducibility of Research in Android Malware Detection Using ML:} Previous studies have assessed issues in reported results for Android malware detection~\cite{zhao2021impact,irolla2018duplication}, attempted to replicate prior research~\cite{daoudi2021lessons}, or addressed limitations in practical environments~\cite{gao2024comprehensive}.
+However, these studies do not consider the continuous learning setup, often rely on single global metrics like AUC or F1-score, lacking nuanced analysis of monthly performance variations, factors influencing reproducibility, and inherent variances in machine learning models due to their stochastic nature.
+Our work aims to address these gaps by analyzing conditions that can lead to poor reproducibility in different experimental settings and how to mitigate them.